• Skip to primary navigation

 • Share

-By: the Evinks7 Comments
+By: the Evinks11 Comments

-Posted: 11/03/21
+Posted: 09/12/25

 This post may contain affiliate links.
 Please read our disclosure policy.

 Who loves mushrooms?
 This easy smoker recipe is the perfect appetizer or side dish that’s ready in under an hour!
-Tender, delicious Smoked Mushrooms tossed in a garlic butter sauce for the perfect finishing touch with just the right amount of smoked flavor to them.
+Tender, delicious Smoked Mushrooms are tossed in a garlic butter sauce for the perfect finishing touch with just the right amount of smoked flavor to them.

 Want to save this recipe?
 Enter your email below and we'll send the recipe straight to your inbox!